Benunc/better-click-to-tweet/readme.txt

 1. Becomes this in your blog post!

 == Changelog ==

+= 5.12.0 =
+* fix — the title was immediately overwriting things if users cleared the text from the block.
+Now it waits three seconds, and if you've not typed anything, it'll overwrite it.
+* chore — I forgot to mention in the 5.11.1 changelog, but I also tested for compatibility with WordPress 6.2
+* news — Twitter has been doing some relatively aggressive repositioning under Elon Musk, but so far none of the changes there have adversely affected Better Click To Tweet.
+I'm obiviously keeping an eye on things, but overall just kinda sad that lots of good people have left Twitter.
+* random — I still feel like more of you could be using the promo code CHANGELOG at https://benlikes.us/bcttps, considering nobody ever has.

 = 5.11.1 =
 * chore — update the dependencies related to wp_scripts.
 This should have no effect other than stabilizing performance related to the block editor and compatibility with other plugins that use the block editor.